The beginning of the separation

 But I landed with tremendous new experience, and a big obligation to implement new insights that I have been given, and those challenges in Peru where just a fraction of what is ahead, because Aya doesn’t just work during the ceremony, it is with you regardless of time and space!!

-Written by zmatija, published about 1 year ago.
+Written by zmatija, published over 4 years ago.